Morado / Bolivian Rosewood

 Bolivian rosewood is notably hard and dense, with a dimensional stability similar to that of red oak.

-Hardness - 1780.
-Bolivian rosewood is nearly ninety-seven percent as hard as pecan or hickory, is roughly twenty-two percent harder than hard maple, about eight percent harder than wenge, almost exactly thirty-eight percent harder than red oak, and is roughly eighty percent as hard as santos mahogany's ranking of 2200.
+Hardness - 1960.
+Bolivian rosewood is nearly six percent as harder than pecan or hickory, is roughly thirty five percent harder than hard maple, about eight percent harder than red pine, almost about fifty two percent harder than red oak, and is roughly eighty nine percent as hard as santos mahogany's ranking of 2200.

 Despite its density, Bolivian rosewood works well and sands to a fine natural polish.
 Many oil-based finishes will not dry properly with this wood, so water-based stains are preferred.